scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

       Bucket -> (string)

-      The Amazon Resource Name (ARN) of the bucket where you want Zenko to store replicas of the object identified by the rule.
+      The Amazon Resource Name (ARN) of the bucket where you want XDM   to store replicas of the object identified by the rule.

       A replication configuration can replicate objects to only one destination